 The first dip of information comes preflop.
 You can start narrowing down his possible holdings based on his position.
 Let us say he opens from UTG (under the gun) with a tight range of 12%, which looks like this:

 When considering his following actions, you need to remember that he does not have hands like 86s, 76s, and similar ones in his range.
 However, if he opens from later positions or chooses to 3-bet preflop, his range will be completely different, and you need to consider it.
 Therefore, when making a decision on following streets, always think about his preflop action, and what he represents with it.
 It is a vital part of the information, and you should not miss it.

 Sometimes students forget that passive players do not raise as a bluff as often as they would like to believe.
 Therefore, when such a player, does raise on the river, he is extremely likely to have a made hand, and you must narrow down his range realistically.

 Contrary, if you play against a maniac who plays every hand and consistently bets and raises, you should add more random bluffs in his range, compared to the first player, and be ready to return play with much weaker holdings.
 You can expect to see more weak hands in this player’s range and should change your strategy accordingly.

 Many of these problems come from not taking enough time to make your judgment.
 People are used to making decisions immediately after seeing the card, without taking into consideration all the information that is available.

 It is a massive leak, which you need to counter to have good results.
 When you take enough time to make the right decision, you will quickly identify who is passive or aggressive and play accordingly.
-Moreover, you will remember to take position and his likely holdings in consideration as well, making much better decisions at the end.
+Moreover, you will remember to take a position and his likely holdings into consideration as well, making much better decisions at the end.